 Rapid Response Project

-For Phase 1 of the Rapid Response Fellowship, Harvey will conduct work on his project VFRAME, an initiative that aims to provide computer vision tools for human rights researchers and investigative journalists.
-He will be developing two prototypes exploring techniques to improve crowdsourced forensic analysis in an effort to address current conflicts around police accountability in the United States.
+For Phase 1 of the Rapid Response Fellowship, Harvey conducted work on his project VFRAME, an initiative that aims to provide computer vision tools for human rights researchers and investigative journalists.
+He developed two prototypes exploring techniques to improve crowdsourced forensic analysis in an effort to address current conflicts around police accountability in the United States.
 The resulting computer vision tools would then be used in investigative reporting that aligns with the public interest.